flutter/cocoon/README.md

 #### Optional flags

-`--profile`: Deploy a profile mode of `app_flutter` application for debugging purposes.
+`--profile`: Deploy a profile mode of `dashboard` application for debugging purposes.

 ## Developing the dashboard